sumotoy/DigisparkArduinoIntegration/libraries/DigisparkTinyPpmReader/Readme.md

 Design considerations:
 ---------------------
-As this library relies on **TinyPinChange** library, see **TinyPinChange** library to check for the supported input pins depending of the target: for example, not all the arduino MEGA pins are support pin change interrupt.
+As this library relies on **TinyPinChange** library, see **TinyPinChange** library to check for the supported input pins depending of the target: for example, not all the arduino MEGA pins are supported pin change interrupt.

 Contact